 These buyers are competing for the other things in the auction.
 So, typically the seller would benefit in several ways by leaving it in the auction.
-Removing the better items only assures that the one dimension is satisfied at a minimum level.
+Removing the better items only assures that that one item is purchased at a minimum level.

 4. According to Kerry Miller in a study about auction buyer behaviors: